serokell/blog-posts/edsl-michelson/article.md

   interpret (a :& VList l :& s) consCase
 ```

-Interestingly, `interpret` function is total.
-This is a definite benefit of advanced type representation.
+Interestingly, the `interpret` function is total, which is a definite benefit of advanced type representation.
-Data type `Val` contains enough information for type checker to consider all possible cases of input stack
+The `Val` data type contains enough information for a type checker to consider all possible cases of an input stack
-and an instruction and we do not require to do some additional checks in runtime which may result in error.
+and an instruction, and there's no need to perform additional checks in runtime, which is an error-prone practice.
 In short, if the program type checks, it won't produce an error.